elizabethmcd/EBPR-MAGs/README.md

 ls $PWD/*.qced.fastq > ~/metagenomeList.txt
 ```

 From the home directory, run `makeMappingCombos.py`.
 Submit the submission script `mapMetasToRefs.sub`.
-This script will queue the job by timepoint vs bin, saving in each directory that timepoint-vs-bin's coverage statistics and sorted/index BAM file for refining with Anvi'o.
+This script will queue the job by timepoint vs bin, saving in each directory that timepoint-vs-bin's coverage statistics and the BAM files and corresponding sorted/indexed BAM file for refining with Anvi'o.

 ### Manually Refine Bins with Anvi'o